bagheri365/CatDog-Calssifier-Deployment/README.md

 - Flask, HTML & CSS
 - Docker

-## Steps

-- Build the ML model
+## About the ML model

-- Create the Flask application
-- Create the requirement file
-- Write the Docker File
+Here is the block diagram of the ML model.

+It consists of data preprocessing, feature extraction and classifier.
+In the training phase, data augmentation and dropouts techniques are utitlized to improve the performance.

+## Docker

 ## Demos